 #2: Cloud Forest at Gardens by the Bay

 Similar to the Supertree Groves, the Cloud Forest has also considered the environment when it comes to the structure.
-Solar panels, proper water system and effective electricity conservation are some of the things that guarantee a construction like this are not harmful to the environment.
+Solar panels, a proper water system, and effective electricity conservation are some of the things that guarantee a construction like this are not harmful to the environment.

 #3: Cheap food trip at Chinatown Singapore